 Each individual will complete an UOTC selection event, including a medical, to judge their suitability for membership.

 OCdts must be prepared to give up time during their university term to undertake training one evening a week and some weekends.
 Attendance at every evening or weekend training event is not required but regular attendance and participation is expected.
 The training is interspersed with a regular social programme.

 The UOTC is looking for people with desire, commitment and the willingness to learn.
 The UOTC provides an environment for OCdts to develop.

 Previous military experience to join an UOTC is not required.
-Volunteers normally sign up for the three years but can resign at any time, for any reason.
+Volunteers normally sign up for the duration of their university course but can resign at any time, for any reason.
 Most cadets enjoy the training and the insights they gain into military life so much that they see it through.

 The following is a list of immediate barriers to entry into the UOTC: